fieldtrip/website/tutorial/beamformer.md

 ### Exercise 1: data length

 {% include markup/info %}
-Why is it important that the length of each data piece is the length of a fixed number of oscillatory cycles?
+Why is it important that the length of each data piece matches an integer number of oscillatory cycles?
 {% include markup/end %}

 ## Calculating the cross spectral density matrix